 Consumer Confidence in Australia averaged 101.29 points from 1974 until 2020, reaching an all time high of 123.94 points in May of 2007 and a record low of 64.61 points in November of 1990.
-This page provides - Australia Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Westpac Banking Corporation, Melbourne Institute
+This page provides - Australia Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Australia Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Westpac Banking Corporation, Melbourne Institute

-Consumer Confidence in Australia is expected to be 96.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Australia to stand at 102.00 in 12 months time.
-In the long-term, the Australia Consumer Confidence is projected to trend around 106.00 points in 2021, according to our econometric models.
+Consumer Confidence in Australia is expected to be 90.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Australia to stand at 96.00 in 12 months time.
+In the long-term, the Australia Consumer Confidence is projected to trend around 97.00 points in 2021 and 99.00 points in 2022, according to our econometric models.